Uptrace Configuration Guide

 uptrace ch reset

-You can verify that replication is working as expected using clickhouse-client:
+Verify replication is working using clickhouse-client:

 sql